EvanJSP215/HomeAway/README.md

 # HomeAway
-Web Application designed to help incoming Immigrants to the US from Asia
+A Mobile/Web Application designed to help ease the moving process for new Chinese Immigrants coming to New York City, USA.